kel-z/HSR-Scanner/README.md

 - Select whether to scan light cones or relics.
 - Set output location for the JSON file.
-- Filter light cones and relics based on a minimum rarity or level threshhold (*in development*).
+- Filter light cones and relics based on a minimum rarity or level threshhold.

 ## Output
 The output is loosely based off of Genshin's `.GOOD` export format. **Please note that the current output format is subject to change.**